 Four consultants are available to help with questions about welcoming persons with disabilities.

-- 2012 packet: Download as a PDF or read the materials online
+- 2012 packet: A Variety of Gifts: Inclusion of People with Disabilities as We Age (Download as a PDF) OR read the materials online

 - 2011 packet: Inclusion from the Inside Out: Welcoming God’s Children of All Abilities